 Our second gift we will be making is crochet dishcloths.
 I exclusively use these in my home now as they are so wonderful.
 I have been stocking up on Christmas kitchen cotton yarn (the red, green and white mix) and have found some wonderfully quick patterns online (I searched under free crochet patterns).
 Each recipient will receive two dishcloths and some little kitchen gadget from the 99 cent store.
 I have made many converts to these dishcloths by gifting these in past years.
 I can crochet one in about an hour!

 Make a "Cold Winter Night Kit"

 Last year, I made "A Cold Winter Night Kit" for friends and neighbors.
 Each had a candle (dollar store), cocoa or tea, and a homemade treat (with recipe card).
 I loaded the gifts into dollar store baskets, wrapped in tissue paper and tied with curling ribbon.
 Then I made "A Cold Winter Night Kit" tags on the computer (cut out with decorative scissors and decorated with paper punch snowflakes)to tie to the outside.
 Each gift was personalized to the recipient.
 The average cost was $3.
-I had so much fun putting these together that I also made them for family, adding $5 video rental cards, coffee mugs, and playing cards or small games.
+I had so much fun putting these together that I also made them for family, coffee mugs, and playing cards or small games.